GeneralHou/Project_3dmToJson/README.md

 --------------------------------
 ■■■■In order to get the corresponding 3d .html file, we need to put the "coordinates_space.json" under "20230102FindCoordinate" and run "N7_UseCoordTopoDrawGrid_3D.py"

+****
+## 20230716 [Modify]
+1. Modified N3.py, Using new way to pick up pixel corners
+2. Modified N4.py, adding adjustment in trans and scale factors